 Chicken and Black Bean Enchiladas with an easy homemade enchilada sauce are filling, healthy. and so tasty.

+These healthy Chicken and Black Bean Enchiladas are as good as any restaurant and good for you.
 These enchiladas are filled with chicken, black beans, corn, onion, and cilantro and covered with a spicy enchilada sauce and plenty of cheese.
-Just 350 calories and 6 Weight Watchers Freestyle SmartPoints.

-These healthy Chicken and Black Bean Enchiladas are as good as any restaurant and good for you.
 That's a winning dinner.
 This meal can also be made in advance and even frozen.

 Enchiladas have always been one of my must eats at a Mexican restaurant.
 There is nothing better.
 However, knowing that pack in tons of calories and fat, I have been focused on improving my enchilada game at home.
 And I finally discovered the secret.
 It's making your own enchilada sauce.
 The flavor is so much better than a store-bought version and it's actually surprisingly easy.